Bank of America Travel Rewards Credit Card Benefits & Review for 2023

-The Bank of America Premium Rewards charges a $95 annual fee but offers several benefits that can be advantageous for frequent flyers.
+The Bank of America® Premium Rewards® Credit Card charges a $95 annual fee but offers several benefits that can be advantageous for frequent flyers.

-You can earn 2x points on travel and dining purchases (plus at grocery stores through 12/31/2021).
+You can earn 2x points on travel and dining purchases.
 All non-bonus purchases earn 1.5x points.

 Preferred Rewards members can also earn up to 75% additional points on purchases.

-Each point is worth 1 cent each for travel and cash redemptions with a $25 redemption minimum.
+Each point is worth 1 cent each for travel, gift cards, and cash redemptions with a $25 redemption minimum.

-The Capital One VentureOne doesn’t charge an annual fee or foreign transaction fee.
-Purchases earn 1.25x miles but Capital One Travel purchases earn 5x miles.
+The Capital One VentureOne Rewards Credit Card doesn’t charge an annual fee or foreign transaction fee.
+Purchases earn 1.25x miles but hotel and car rental bookings purchased through Capital One Travel earn 5x miles.

 Each point is worth 1 cent each for travel statement credits and there isn’t a redemption minimum.